United States lighting energy policy: Rollback of energy efficiency standards for lightbulbs

 In September 2019, the Trump administration rolled-back the EISA 2007 energy efficiency standards for lightbulbs with the Energy Department's Federal Register.

 U.S. lighting standards

-There are various codes and programs which attempt to characterize U.S. lighting standards.
+Various codes and programs attempt to characterize U.S. lighting standards.
 The Energy Policy Act of 2005 (Pub.L.
 109-58) provided an energy-efficient commercial building tax reduction program for lighting systems that exceed code lighting.
 Based on estimates by the U.S. Department of Energy (DOE), lighting represents 40% of the electrical consumption in a commercial building, through the improvement of these systems the DOE believes this could be significantly decreased.
 The tax deduction includes a portion of installation costs.

 The American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE) provides lighting standards in ASHRAE 90.1-2004.
 EPAct of 2005 set a deadline for states to adopt the ASHRAE 90.1-2004 standards.
-ASHRAE has recently published the 90.1-2010 with improved lighting standards, this includes:
+ASHRAE has recently published the 90.1-2010 with improved lighting standards; this includes: